mrorigo/tuiql/docs/STATUS.md

 - **Testing & Quality Assurance:**
   - Writing unit tests for core modules, including Record Inspector enhancements.
-  - Setting up integration tests for SQLite operations.
+  - Setting up integration tests for SQLite operations - basic connection tests implemented.
   - Implementing golden tests for TUI components.
+  - Added error handling tests for database connections.

 - **Feature Enhancements:**
+  - Database connection and REPL command handling complete ✅
   - Adding advanced linting and formatting capabilities to the query editor. 🚧 In Progress: Needs verification for execution and error handling.
   - Enhancing the results grid with virtualized scrolling and export options. 🚧 In Progress: Requires testing for large datasets.
   - Implementing the help command to list all available commands and their descriptions. ✅ Completed.